Facilities Support Government Contracts in South Carolina

 Facilities Support in South Carolina

-The recompete pipeline across South Carolina shows 8 Facilities Support Services contracts approaching renewal, valued at an estimated $439.4M combined.
+The recompete pipeline across South Carolina shows 8 Facilities Support Services contracts approaching renewal, valued at an estimated $435.4M combined.
 Notably, 100% of these carry high takeover signals — a rate that suggests systemic dissatisfaction with incumbent performance or deliberate agency strategies to rotate vendors.
-Department of the Army drives the largest concentration of recompete activity, making it the key agency for contractors positioning for contract takeover.
+Department of the Navy drives the largest concentration of recompete activity, making it the key agency for contractors positioning for contract takeover.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily